YADAV1825/Virtual-CPU-VM/README.md

 HLT
 ```

-The CPU will:
+The VM will:
-- Load this program
+- Parse and load this program
 - Execute instructions line-by-line
-- Output results via `std::cout`
+- Output results using `std::cout`

 ---